veerak21/Team-Profile-Generator/README.md

 ## Installation:
   This application runs through Node.js.
-It needs the Inquirer package (version 8.2.4) for collecting the user input and Jest framework for running the unit tests.
+It needs the Inquirer package (version 8.2.4) using `npm i inquirer@8.2.4` command for collecting the user input and Jest framework using `npm i jest` command for running the unit tests.

 ## Usage:
    The application can be invoked using a `node index.js` command.
 The user will be prompted to answer some questions.
 User should address all the prompts.
 The HTML webpage will be generated following the user input.

-   Follow the [Walkthrough video]() for its potential applications.
+   Follow the [Walkthrough video](https://drive.google.com/file/d/1hWt2d4n3LkR9_BW2fPleOkXBIhP_3oMG/view) for its potential applications.

    The following screenshot depicts the generated website.